-- 210. Through direct promotional marketing, in conjunction with third-party Front Groups and KOLs, Defendants accomplished exactly what they set out to do: change the institutional and public perception of the risk-benefit assessments and standard of care for treating patients with chronic pain.
-As a result, Nevada doctors began prescribing opioids long-term to treat chronic pain something most would never have considered prior to Defendants' extensive marketing campaign. - 211.
-But for the misleading information disseminated by Defendants, prescribing physicians would not, in most instances, have prescribed opioids as medically necessary or reasonably required to address chronic pain.
-The impact of Defendants' fraudulent marketing on doctors' prescribing and patients' use of opioids is evidenced by the increase in opioid prescribing nationally in concert with Defendants' marketing, and the consequences of opioid over-prescription including addiction, overdose, and death.
+205. Through direct promotional marketing, in conjunction with third-party Front Groups and KOLs, Defendants accomplished exactly what they set out to do: change the institutional and public perception of the risk-benefit assessments and standard of care for treating patients with chronic pain.
+As a result, Nevada doctors began prescribing opioids long-term to treat chronic pain - something most would never have considered prior to Defendants' extensive marketing campaign.

-F. Prescription Opioids Fueling Secondary Market of Illegal Drugs
+206. But for the misleading information disseminated by Defendants, prescribing physicians would not, in most instances, have prescribed opioids as medically necessary or reasonably required to address chronic pain.
+The impact of Defendants' fraudulent marketing on doctors' prescribing and patients' use of opioids is evidenced by the increase in opioid prescribing nationally in concert with Defendants' marketing, and the consequences of opioid over-prescription = including addiction, overdose, and death.

-- 212. Defendants' successful efforts in expanding the market for opioids to new patients and chronic conditions has created an abundance of drugs available for criminal use and fueled a new wave of addiction and abuse.
-Defendants' behavior supplies both ends of the secondary market for opioids producing both the inventory of narcotics to sell and the addicts to buy them.
+F. Prescription Opioids Fueling Secondary Market of Illegal Drugs new wave of addiction and abuse.
+Defendants' behavior supplies both ends of the secondary market for opioids - producing both the inventory of narcotics to sell and the addicts to buy them.
 It has been estimated that the majority of the opioids that are abused come, directly or indirectly, through doctors' prescriptions.
 Because heroin is cheaper than prescription painkillers, many prescription opioid addicts migrate to heroin.
-Thus, prescription drug abuse is fueling the rise of heroin usage in Nevada. - 213.
-As a result, self-reported heroin use nearly doubled in the U.S. between 2007 and 2012, from 373,000 to 669,000 individuals and, in 2010, more than 3,000 people in the U.S.
+Thus, prescription drug abuse is fueling the rise of heroin usage in the City of Las Vegas, Nevada.